wagner-certat/intelmq/docs/proposal.md

 ```bash
 > intelmqctl start
 ```
-All bots with the flag `autostart` set to true, will be started now (no changes here).
-Independent of the run mode.
+All bots with the flag `autostart` set to true, will be started now.

 ```bash
 > intelmqctl start [bot-id]
 ```
-The bot with ID bot-id will be started now, independent of the run mode (no changes here).
+The bot with ID bot-id will be started now.

 TODO: What happens if the run_mode of a bot changed?

 ## stop
-Stop all running bots via SIGTERM, independent of the run mode(s) (no changes here).
+Stop all currently running bots via SIGTERM, independent of the run mode(s).

 ## restart
-Stop and start (no changes here).

-TODO: also the scheduled ones?
+Stop and start all currently running bots (i.e. do not extra start the "scheduled" ones

 ## reload
 No changes here: Send SIGHUP to all running bots.